 With our cold winters we needed a chicken water heater to stop our DIY chicken waterer to freeze up.
 We get weeks of temperatures below freezing and want our chickens to always have access to water – not just when we can take out warm water to unfreeze their buckets.
 And so we made this simple device that sits under our chicken waterer and it works perfectly!

 The main reason this works so well is that our waterer uses a METAL tray.
 I don’t think this will work well with a rubber or plastic tray and would not suggest you even try it as the heat of the lamp could melt the tray causing a dangerous situation.

 These metal trays are cheap – less than $5 from our local farm store.

 This project requires a few items.
 We had most of these already – but all of them are cheap to buy.
+I have added links to all the items below from Amazon…but most things can be bought from local stores.
 We used:

 Five gallon plastic bucket with lid – we get ours used from the local supermarket.
 They get frosting in them, then throw them away.
 They give them to us…free is perfect!

 A lamp fitting – we bought ours from Walmart.
 It cost around $8.
 You can find them at all the hardware box stores like this one.

 A spacer tube – we used an old offcut of plastic water pipe.

 Small amount of insulation.
 We had some silver coated foam that works a treat as it reflects the heat as well as trapping it in the bucket.